 Then keep reading.
 This blog is for you.

 Gone are the days when Facebook used to rule the social media world unchallenged.
-Because now we have a platform that is on a meteoric rise.
+Because now, we have a platform that is on a meteoric rise.
 It’s Instagram.
-After launching in 2010, Instagram has risen to 1 billion global users in late 2020, making it one of the top 3 social media platforms worldwide.
+After launching in 2010, Instagram has risen to 2 billion active users, making it one of the most used social media platforms worldwide.

 In simple terms, almost one-quarter of the world’s active internet users access the app every MONTH.